CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*?PORTAL*_ For a PRIV license, create and translate the pages for data protection terms and conditions and inform the depositor
 # [ ] _*?A*_ If required, request URNs for the PRIV condition pages
 # [ ] _*+PORTAL*_ Update the license PIDs in the resource database
-# [ ] _*+META*_ Create/update the META-SHARE record, including the license information [instructions for creating metadata records | https://www.kielipankki.fi/development/creating-metadata-records/] and the people to be cited
+# [ ] _*+META*_ Create/update the COMEDI record, including the license information [instructions for creating metadata records | https://www.kielipankki.fi/development/creating-metadata-records/] and the people to be cited
 # [ ] _*+PORTAL*_ In case the resource has a RES license, add it to the page Katselmointiprosessi (https://www.kielipankki.fi/intra/katselmointiprosessi/)
 # [ ] _*?DISCUSS*_ If the license requires further processing steps and resources from Kielipankki, bring them up for discussion in an internal meeting
 \\